 It's important that you follow the election timetable, and ensure your nomination papers are submitted on time, following the guidance given.

-If you're interested in independent politics (not a political party), you can get resources and advice from the Local Government Association's Independent Office and the Independent Campaign Corner.
+If you're interested in independent politics (not a political party), you can get resources and advice from the Local Government Association's Independent Office.
 As an independent, you'll also need to start working out your views on local issues and services.

 To stand for a political party, you'll need to be a member of the party, get involved locally and go through their selection process before you can be put forward as their candidate for election.
 You can find out more on each party's website.
 It's advisable to contact your political party as soon as you can.
 You can also contact the Local Government Association (LGA) political offices.